marcusoftnet/marcusoftnet.github.io/_posts/2012-05-09-agile-is-good-for-business-part-i.md

 The fact that we still have to explain this to the business is troubling in itself but that a whole other story.

-In this post I'm going to take a look at timeboxing and why that actually not only is the best out of three bad choice but also can give you an advantage.
+In this post I'm going to take a look at time boxing and why that actually not only is the best out of three bad choice but also can give you an advantage.

 ### Time boxing